Dart-o-s/robs_luxx/plan.md

 - 𒄑 GES - tree, spit out AST
 - 𒆸 LAGAB - block
 - 𒈨 ME - the ME, yes
-[ ] conserve comments, add them to the next token
-[ ] keyword as token, could be a 𒈨 or similar, followed by allowed "tokentypes".
+[X] DONE 2025-06-11 11:11 - long ago conserve comments, add them to the next token [ ] keyword as token, could be a 𒈨 or similar, followed by allowed "tokentypes".
 - interpreted by the scanner added to the keyword list and treated by the parser [ ] high level variables like ClassName, so the program itself can access its environment